(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

 PPM 603B Applied Research Methods: Introduction of Forecasting Using Regression Analysis

 Introduces students to forecasting using regression analysis.
 Students will work individually and in teams to conduct a series of forecasting projects using autoregressive, multiple regression, and mixed models.
 The emphasis will be on learning the theoretical and practical applications of regression analysis and introducing the problems of forecasting.
-Prerequisite: familiarity with spreadsheet use.
 The course will use Microsoft Excel for the analytical exercises.
 Students may use another spreadsheet or statistics package, but instruction will focus on Excel.
 Cr 1.

 PPM 603F Introduction to Correlation and Regression Methods

 Provides an introduction to explanatory data modeling using correlation analysis and linear regression.
 The course may be taken to obtain an initial introduction to these topics or as a refresher for students with some previous exposure to correlation and regression analysis.
 The course emphasizes application to real world policy, planning, and management issues.
-Prerequisite: PPM 601 or equivalent introduction to statistics.
+Prerequisite: PPM 601 or instructor permission.
 Cr 1.

 PPM 603G Hands-on Multiple Regression

-A computer lab-based course that extends and refines the student’s understanding of basic regression analysis.
+A computer lab-based course that extends and refines students understanding of basic regression analysis.
 Using data supplied by the instructor, students build models to practice regression methods, to see how violations of regression assumptions affect model parameters, and to learn to diagnose problems, evaluate impact, and take remedial action where indicated.
+Prerequisite: PPM 603F (or PPM 503C, or PPM 503H, or PPM 603A, or PPM 603B, or PPM 603D).
+Cr 1.

 PPM 603I Computer Applications and Data Analysis